betterscientificsoftware/bssw.io/Site/Homepage.md

 # Better Scientific Software (BSSw)

-Software—the foundation of collaboration and discovery in computational science & engineering (CSE)—faces increasing complexity in computational models and computer architectures.
-The BSSw site provides a central hub for the community to address pressing challenges in software productivity, quality, and sustainability.
+Software—the foundation of discovery in computational science & engineering—faces increasing complexity in computational models and computer architectures.
+BSSw provides a central hub for the community to address pressing challenges in software productivity, quality, and sustainability.

 <!---
 Prior version: